mizan3008/slack-notifier/README.md

 $hipchatNotifier->notifyError('YOUR ERROR MESSAGE', 'green');
 ```

-//send success or info notification to your hipchat room
+Send success or info notification to your hipchat room
 ```
 //you can pass your color as second param (red or green or yellow) default is green

 $hipchatNotifier->notifyInfo('YOUR MESSAGE');

 //or